krollobrocket/cision-block/readme.txt

 There is also a backlog with features yet to be implemented on github, some of the tasks in the list includes:

-- Implement support to fetch and display extended ticker information.
 - Event module.
 - Pin feed items to top of list.
 - Import and export settings between environments.